LSlat/SQL/README.md

-# SQL, utilizing PostgreSql
+# SQL, utilizing PostgreSql (also python3/Jupyter Notebook)
-Using the data in the CSV files, design (make schema) and create tables (import the data) to a database.
+Using the data in the CSV files, design schema, create tables and a database.
 Query the data to answer given questions.